zhadier/Eme-Olympiad/README.md

 # EME Olympiad

-> This Webpage is for my Capstone Project for the Html-Css module at Microverse.
-It is based on an annual event held in my University called EME Olympiad, which is basically an extravaganza of concerts, sport events, arts and so on.
+> This Webpage is based on an annual event held in my University called EME Olympiad, which is basically an extravaganza of concerts, sport events, arts and so on.

 ![screenshot](https://user-images.githubusercontent.com/90556221/147119548-d76fed22-56f3-480e-b79c-13bbfb9f10c8.png)